Our A to Z list is here to help you understand all the important things you need to know about loans.

 An unsecured loan is when a person doesn't have to use their home or other asset to ‘secure’ the money they are lent.
 This means that if they default on the loan, their home or other asset would not be under threat.

 This is when the interest rate you're charged goes up or down.
 This means that your monthly interest payments could change as a result.
-All our loans have a fixed interest rate, so your monthly interest payments won't change over the term of the loan.
+The MBNA personal loan has a fixed interest rate.

 These are when you pay more than your required monthly repayments.
-If you make an additional payment, we will apply this to your loan.
+If you make an additional payment, this will be applied to your loan.
 This will then reduce the total amount of interest you pay over the term of your loan and may reduce your loan term.

 A person with adverse credit has been identified as being high risk in the eyes of financial service organisations.
 This could be for a number of reasons such as: